Lucas Browne: Back to winning ways

 Browne returned to the ring on 28 September 2018 at the Convention and Exhibition Centre in Gold Coast and knocked out 41-year-old Julius Long (18–20, 14 KOs) for a second time in three years.
 A right hand to the chin knocked out Long.
 After the fight, Browne called out Dave Allen and Adam Kownacki.
 He was also called out by David Price in October.

 Browne returned two months later on 24 November against journeyman Junior Pati at the Saint Johns Netball Centre in Auckland, New Zealand.
 The fight marked Browne's first time fighting in the country as a professional.
 Browne controlled the fight, eventually knocking Pati out in round 5 with a left hook followed by a right uppercut.
 Referee Lance Revill waved off the fight.
 Browne also claimed the vacant WBC Asian Boxing Council silver title.
 After the fight, Browne published a short video on his Instagram account crediting his return to F45 at Kellyville Ridge and the addition of an intense swimming pool preparation as being the key contributors to his immense physical condition.

-Browne vs. Sokolowski

-On 2 March, 2019, Browne fought Kamil Sokolowski.
+On 2 March 2019, Browne fought Kamil Sokolowski.
 Browne won the six round bout on points.

-Browne vs. Allen

 In his next fight, Browne faced David Allen.
 The first two rounds didn't provide too much action, but in the third round Allen caught Browne with a vicious body shot and knocked him down.
 Browne was not able to recover and Allen was awarded the KO victory in the third round.

-Browne vs. Gallen

-On 21 April, 2021, Browne went up against Paul Gallen and lost via first round technical knockout.
+On 21 April 2021, Browne went up against Paul Gallen and lost via first-round technical knockout.

+Final fight and retirement

+Browne announced his retirement from boxing following a first-round defeat to New Zealand's Hemi Ahio at the RAC Arena in Perth, Australia, on 12 May 2024.

+Bare-knuckle boxing

+In September 2025, Browne began his career in bare-knuckle fighting, signed under BKB Bare Knuckle Boxing.
+He made his debut against Corey Harrison, where he won by doctor stoppage at the beginning of round 2.

 Personal life

-Browne has three children.
-Before becoming a professional boxer and mixed martial artist he was a nightclub bouncer in Kings Cross and a professional rugby league footballer for the Parramatta Eels under-18s in the S. G. Ball Cup.
+Browne is a single parent and has a daughter and two sons.
+Before beginning his career in combat sports he was a nightclub bouncer in Kings Cross and a professional rugby league footballer for the Parramatta Eels under-18s in the S. G. Ball Cup.
 Browne also made it to the top 50 of Australian Idol 2004.